 Costs of Ooma VOIP phone service

-- Ooma Telo device – $139.99: The device itself used to cost $299.99, but it has dropped in the last year or two.
-As of this writing, the normal everyday price on Amazon is currently $149.99.
-We got a referral code so it only cost $139.99 for us direct from Ooma.
+- Ooma Telo device – $139.99: The device itself used to cost $299.99 when they originally launched, but it has dropped in the last year or two.
+As of this writing, the normal everyday price on Amazon is currently $129.99.
+We got a referral code and when we bought it the cost was $139.99 for us direct from Ooma.
 (You can find it for around $99.99 now)

 - Fees, service charges and taxes – $4.53/month: The only monthly fees you’ll ever pay are the fees associated with having 911 service on the device, and then state and local taxes.
 For our zip code it came out to only $4.53/month or about $54/year.
 Find out how much you’d pay a month here: Ooma Tax Calculator.